tmoula/assignment-1-starter/README.md

 ## Part 1: Choose Your Domain (20 points)

-Each team must pick ONE unique domain from:
+Each team must pick a domain.
+Here are some sample ideas:

 1. **BookmarkManager** - Save and categorize web links
 2. **QuoteKeeper** - Store favorite quotes with authors